r-Techsupport/rTS_Wiki/docs/disks/data-recovery/testdisk.md

 {% include embeds/data-recovery-warning.md %}

 This guide was written using a Windows 11 host that has a 128GB C:\ drive and a 256GB D:\ drive called "Game_Data".
-The D:\ drive is holding an application, it has been validated that the application can be launched after recovery.

 ## Using Testdisk
 1. From the Live media desktop click the application menu in the top left and open "Terminal Emulator"